The Master of Arts in Applied Geography

 Promising students who hold a baccalaureate degree but do not meet the formal requirements for full admission may, upon departmental recommendation, be granted provisional admission.
 Full graduate standing will be granted when the student satisfactorily completes prescribed courses or otherwise remove deficiencies as outlined by the Director of Graduate Studies or the Graduate School.
 All special conditions must be satisfied no later than upon the completion of 15 semester hours of graduate credit.
 A graduate student admitted provisionally is not eligible for appointment to an assistantship or fellowship until full graduate standing is achieved.

 One of the milestones of the MA program is the successful completion of your comprehensive exams taken after the completion of 18 hours of course work.
 The comprehensive exam is a written examination customized for each individual student.
-This is NOT an open book exam and the internet is NOT used.
+This is NOT an open book exam and the internet is NOT to be used.
 The graduate director, a member of the graduate studies committee and/or another faculty member will monitor the exam.
 The exam consists of three sets of questions; each set is written by a member of your committee.
 Questions are related to coursework taken with that committee member and/or research completed with that individual.
+The exam is scheduled for four hours and is normally scheduled on the Thursday or Friday after the Spring and Fall breaks.
+The Department of Geography requires that you set up the comprehensive examination committee one semester prior to taking the exam.
+Submit the form to the Director of Graduate Studies once all signatures have been obtained.

 Thesis Defense: When you have successfully completed all other requirements for the degree, the chair of your thesis committee will, in consultation with the other committee members, schedule your final oral thesis defense.
-You have to inform the department when you are doing your defense two weeks before the date so they can publish the dissertation title, date, time and location.
+You have to inform the department when you are doing your defense two weeks before the date so they can publish the thesis title, date, time and location.
 The defense takes place during the semester you plan to graduate and must be successfully completed no later than the published UNCG date of completion of thesis defenses (mid-November/mid-April).
+Expect to make modifications to your thesis followint the defense, so schedule your defense well in advance of this deadline!
 Defenses are typically scheduled for one hour, but may run shorter or longer, at the discretion of your committee.
 In a typical defense, which is open to the public, you will be asked to summarize your research.
 Following your summary, committee members and the audience may ask questions.
 When there are no more questions, the committee will ask you to step outside while they deliberate.
 Then they will call you back in to inform you of the outcome, which will either be a pass, conditional pass or, rarely, fail.

-Students will become academically ineligible to continue in The Graduate School when any of the following are received in course work of an approved program of study to be applied to a degree program:
+Fully admitted students will become academically ineligible to continue in The Graduate School under any of the following circumstances:

 - Grades of U, F or WF are received in any 6 semester hours